 COUNTERSONICS: RADICAL SONIC IMAGINARIES

-A transcript of this conversation is available to read in the Showroom Library
+A transcript of the conversation is available in Resources

 How can the production of sound and practices of listening operate as modes of resistance and rebuilding in times of conflict and crisis?